mqkhilji/sql-challenge/README.md

 ## Data Modeling
 Created a Entity Relationship Diagram of the tables using QuickDBD: https://app.quickdatabasediagrams.com/#/

+    ### File: QuickDBD-export.png and QuickDBD-export.sql

 ## Data Engineering
 - Created the Database in PostGreSQL
-- Created tables for each CSV file in the
+- Created tables for each CSV file in the EmployeeSQL database
+- Imported the CSV data into each table

+    ### File: EmployeeSQL database and data folder with the following CSVx
     - departments.csv
     - t_emp.csv
     - dept_manager.csv
     - employees.csv
     - salaries.csv
     - titles.csv
--    Imported the csv data into each table

 ## Data Analysis
 Performed the following analysis